read-0nly/PSRepo/Utility/Readme.md

 ### Del Onenote Printer ##
 Onenote 2016 keeps adding the printer back - if you're adamant not to have it you can add this as a service to run when idle or on logon.
 It'll delete it every time it runs, if it exists.
 Might need to remove any echos/write-hosts.

+### Forced Error ##
+Fails consistently, like my love life.
+Handy to make sure something isn't swallowing output in a way that makes it look like it's working.

 ### Generic Script Tools ##
 Things that are good to have in most scripts.
 Right now just a quick way to configure powershell to meet module and script requirements before continuing.
 Gonna have some pre-generated winforms too to make GUI easier to implement, just gotta build the things.